airqualitystation/dashboard/README.md

 ## Protocol TTN-NodeRED-InfluxDB-Grafana

 * Objective:
-Following the success of sending the data to “Cayenne”, the communication prototype between Cayenne-NodeRED-InfluxDB-Grafana is established.
+Following the success of sending the data to TTN, the communication prototype between TTN-NodeRED-InfluxDB-Grafana is established.
 All of these communications can be built via NodeRED-a flow-based development tool for visual programming originally developed by IBM to connect hardware devices, APIs and online services as part of the Internet of objects.

 ![Air Quality Station 2020](Image/The_flow_completed.png)
 <p align="center">